musichackday/MHD-Conduct/CONDUCT.md

 Music Hack Day Code of Conduct
 ==============================

-Music Hack Day is dedicated to a harassment-free hackathon experience for everyone.
-Our anti-harassment policy can be found at: http://conduct.musichackday.org/
+Music Hack Day is an event centered around having fun with music.
+To that end, we expect all attendees to behave responsibly to foster an inclusive environment for everyone.
+Our complete Code of Conduct can be found at: http://conduct.musichackday.org/

 Medium Version